 The first version of the speed trials was in 1956 in Portillo, where skiers wanted to test the maximum speed they could reach on skis.
 The highest mark at that time was 168 kph/ 105mph, a record which was broken at Portillo by Steve McKinney in 1978, when he became the first person to reach 200 kph/ 124 mph, establishing a new world record.

 Low snowfall had affected ski resorts around the world during certain seasons.
 To help combat seasons with a lack of natural snow, iPortillo installed the first snowmaking machines in South America in 1994..
 This became a vital tool in setting a strong foundation at the beginning of the season and ensuring good skiing conditions regardless of the weather.

 In the late 1990’s Mike Rogan arrived at Portillo to direct the Ski School.
 With more than a decade chasing winters to teach skiing in the North and South Hemisphere, Mike brought a new perspective to Portillo.
 He introduced new equipment and a modern teaching and skiing technique to the instructor and guests.
-Today, Mike is the Operations Manager at the resort and Robin Barnes leads the Ski School.
+Today, Mike is the Operations Manager at the resort.

 In 2019, Portillo celebrated 70 years of operation, seven decades of fun and passion for the mountains.
 Many of the team members still welcome guests every season and creating new lasting memories.